07 Jun Speak From The Heart

 When you speak:

-· Keep coming back to the essential point for you, whatever it is (especially if the other person gets reactive or tries to shift the topic).
-And feel free to disengage if the other person is just not ready to hear you; maybe another time would be better.
-“Success” here is not getting the other person to change, but you expressing yourself.
+- Feel free to disengage if the other person is just not ready to hear you; maybe another time would be better.
+“Success” here is not getting the other person to change but you expressing yourself.

-And afterwards: know that whatever happened, you did a good thing.
-It’s brave and it’s hard (especially at first) to speak from the heart.
+And afterward: know that whatever happened, you did a good thing.
+It’s brave, and it’s hard (especially at first) to speak from the heart.
 But so necessary to make this world a better place.